mcnuttandrew/color-buddy/README.md

 # Todo bankruptcy

+- [ ] Gamut algorithm broken again
+- [ ] Allow no palettes, allows renaming of non-current palettes
+- [ ] MS didn't like the location of the new button
+- [ ] Colors from String should save on enter
+- [ ] Changing spaces is pretty bad on lab <-> oklab, cf ("#35ffbf", "#87b995", "#e84f82")
 - [ ] "new from blank" "new from small generic palette" buttons in the new menu.
 - [ ] "Easy on ramp" progressive disclosure
 - [ ] per cols 4 all: color blindness metric should maybe be sensitive to task?